YH189/drico-terminal-bot/README.md

 # Drico

-Drico-Bot is a chatbot and AI tools router.
+Drico-Bot is a AI tools router.

 It helps developers discover useful tools, understand programming concepts, explore command references, and perform simple calculations directly from the terminal.